rccm88/ballastlane/README.md

    - The application is containerized for easy scaling
    - Implement load balancing for multiple instances
-   - Use caching mechanisms for frequently accessed data
+   - Redis caching for frequently accessed data
+   - Distributed caching for multiple application instances

+3. **Caching Strategy**

+   - Redis in-memory caching for fast data access
+   - Drug indications cached for 1 hour
+   - DailyMed search results cached for 24 hours
+   - Automatic cache invalidation on data updates
+   - Graceful fallback to database when cache is unavailable

-3. **API Rate Limiting**
+4. **API Rate Limiting**
    - Implement rate limiting for external API calls
    - Use queue systems for batch processing
    - Consider implementing circuit breakers